 Secondly, children are also used to having some responsibility in their classroom.
 Don’t let this go un-addressed when home for the summer.
 Give your child some reasonable, easily attainable tasks to help empower them at home.
 Rewarding these chores around the house will also keep children motivated.
 Again, having these clearly displayed as a visual reminder are helpful for children.
-(For tips on helping customize your child’s chores, click here.)
+(For more tips on helping your kids get involved with chores, click here.)

 Make Bedtime Consistent and Calming

 Lastly, establishing and sticking to a bedtime routine is also essential in the summer.
 Although your child might be staying up later during the summer months, it is important to keep a routine in place.
 For example, taking a shower or bath, reading or being read to, and then listening to soft classical music is a routine we use around my house that has everyone knowing what comes next.
 It even allows them to sleep better, drifting off each night with no unexpected disturbances that can make children overstimulated or overly excited at night.
 And don’t forget, bedtime is also a great time to review the next day’s schedule!!

 * * *